Taiji Update: Dolphin Quotas and Mercury

 In Taiji, we have now confirmed that none of the fishermen’s “banger boats” that are used to herd dolphins into the Cove were harmed by the tsunami.
 While a tsunami hit the harbor, the boats were not damaged.
 Two larger catcher vessels for whales, the kind with harpoon guns on the bows, were also unharmed, and have now gone north to Hokkaido to engage in whaling of coastal minke whales for Japan’s bogus “research” whaling.

-Our Save Japan Dolphins Team in Japan this week checked with the Japan Fisheries Agency about the quotas for next season’s dolphin hunts in Taiji.
+Our team in Japan this week checked with the Japan Fisheries Agency about the quotas for next season’s dolphin hunts in Taiji.
 Quotas have not yet been issued for Taiji and won’t be until June.
 That annual hunt starts Sept.
 1st.

 But we can get an idea of the carnage expected from last year’s quotas, issued for August 2010 through July 2011 for the Taiji drive hunts: